sophiabrandt/100-days-of-code/r-1-log.md

 Continued Functional Comments app - couldn't get initial API call working.
 I need to re-check my understanding of Promises.
 [Deployed app with results so far.](https://sophiabrandt.github.io/functional-comments/)

 Worked on my [minimal webpack babel boilerplate](https://github.com/sophiabrandt/minimal-webpack-babel-setup).
-I would like to add hashing for css and javascript but that doesn't work yet.
+I would like to add hashing for CSS and Javascript but that doesn't work yet. _(Update: got it working)_